esextra/llm_guided_optimization_fdm/README.md

 ```

 What this does:
-- Iterates through objects in the dataset directory
+- Iterates through objects in the sampled_dataset directory
 - Creates a per-object folder like `logs_<objectname>/`
 - Runs the print configuration evaluator, which calls the slicer/toolpath generator to obtain:
   - estimated print time